bhisaac/5eFP/5eFP-SRD.md

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can take an action, use an object, or take a reaction (see Actions).

-**_Upgrade_.** Once the PCs Recall, they may spend ⛁ unlocking character upgrades.
+**_Upgrade_.** Once the PCs Recall, they may spend Coin unlocking character upgrades.
 Available upgrades include background, class, and species and are limited to only those upgrades equal to or less than LEVEL.
-Once all PCs have finished spending ⛁ on upgrades, downtime begins.
+Once all PCs stop spending Coin on upgrades, downtime begins.

 **_World Map_.** The world map defines the game world and drives the game's story.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.